agcilantro/ofbiz/README.md

 A turnkey demo version of Apache OfBiz using Oracle VmBox and Vagrant
 <<<<<<< HEAD

-create a folder
-clone from this repository into your folder run vagrant up

 see apache ofbiz documentation for information on modules, urls, etc.

-to stop instance

-vagrant ssh

-cd ofbiz

 =======
-the provision file downloads Java JRE and JDK, sets path, clones ofbiz from git repository, loads seed data, builds and starts.
+the provision file downloads Java JRE and JDK, sets path, clones ofbiz from git repository, loads seed data, builds and starts ofbiz.

 Requires:
-Virtualbox Oracle
+Oracle Virtualbox
 Vagrant

 create a folder -mkdir vagrant-ofbiz